btexpress/ansible-playground/README.OLD.md

 ## Usage

     vagrant up
-    # The master server is called 'control'
+    # The master server is called 'ansible'
-    vagrant ssh control
+    vagrant ssh ansible
     ansible all -m ping

 This will ping all known hosts.